 Why We Like It

 An incredibly popular telescope, the Gskyer 70mm offers everything needed to get started with a decent-quality telescope at an affordable price.
 The magnification (16x to 40x with the included 25mm and 10mm eyepieces) works well for beginners.
-The scope also includes a 3x Barlow lens, providing further magnifcation.
+The scope also includes a 3x Barlow lens, providing further magnification.
 The telescope will provide good views of the moon, solar system objects, and star clusters.
 Additionally, you can use the scope during daylight hours for wildlife observation and general viewing.

 Pros